Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 This is a popular time for vacationers in Japan.
 Note that there is a high amount of humidity and heat at that time of the year.

-To add up to that, it is also seen that there are higher rates in hotels and quite a number of people lining up at monuments and museums.
+To add to that, it is also seen that there are higher rates in hotels and quite a number of people lining up at monuments and museums.

 Autumn Season (September to November)